somphouang/LinuxWebServer/README.md

 ## Deployment
 ### STEP 1: Get started on AWS Lightsail
-* 1. Create an account with Amazon Web Services cloud [aws.amazon.com](https://aws.amazon.com)
+* Create an account with Amazon Web Services cloud [aws.amazon.com](https://aws.amazon.com)
 * Click on the top right button "sign In to the Console" log into console and enter the login.

-* 2. Under Compute services click on "Lightsail"
+* Under Compute services click on "Lightsail"
-* 3. Create Instance to create new Instance
+* Create Instance to create new Instance
-* 4. Selet a platform "Linux/Unix" and choose blueprint OS Only, select Ubuntu 16.04 LTS
+* Selet a platform "Linux/Unix" and choose blueprint OS Only, select Ubuntu 16.04 LTS
-* 5. Choose instance plan of $3.50 USD per month.
+* Choose instance plan of $3.50 USD per month.
-* 6. Can change instance name or leave the default.
+* Can change instance name or leave the default.
-* 7. When Instance is created and running, go to the Networking tab and choose "Create static IP" and attached it to the new Lightsail instance.
+* When Instance is created and running, go to the Networking tab and choose "Create static IP" and attached it to the new Lightsail instance.
-* 8. Go back into Instances tab, click on the "..." on the top right and choose "Manage"
+* Go back into Instances tab, click on the "..." on the top right and choose "Manage"
-* 9. Click on "Connect using SSH" and follow the STEP 2 below.
+* Click on "Connect using SSH" and follow the STEP 2 below.

-* 10. Optional and used in this project:
+* Optional and used in this project:

 ### In AWS Console, Route53
-* 1. Register domain "somphouang.com"
+* Register domain "somphouang.com"
-* 2. In Hosted Zone, select "somphouang.com"
+* In Hosted Zone, select "somphouang.com"
-* 3. Create Record Set with Type "A - IPv4 address" and enter Value "18.233.103.5"
+* Create Record Set with Type "A - IPv4 address" and enter Value "18.233.103.5"

 ### #STEP 2: Configuring the AWS Lightsail Instance
-* 1. When connected using the AWS Console web interface, from "Connect using SSH"
-* a.
-Add the "grader" user
+* When connected using the AWS Console web interface, from "Connect using SSH" ** Add the "grader" user
 ```
 $ adduser grader
 ```
 * In this project, enter the password: <sent to grader in the comment>
-* b.
-Give the sudo privilege to grader user
+** Give the sudo privilege to grader user
 ```
 $ usermod -aG sudo grader
 ```